LeshaTat/passdapp/README.md

 This project uses *python 3.9* and *node*.
 Make sure you have them installed.

-In order to run this project you need access to working algorand node.
+To run this project, you need access to working algorand node.
 Web-app currently supports two options: sandbox or purestake.
-Python scripts can be configured to connect to any algorand node.
+You can configure python scripts to connect to any algorand node.

 ### Installation